 From Syrian refugees to Putin’s disinformation narratives, from the EU and the European financial crises to responding to terrorism, from solutions to transition-government corruption to political populists’ game-changing campaign language, Applebaum provides both background and up-to-the-minute insights that are vital to understanding the risks and opportunities of today’s world political and economic climate.

-Professor of Practice at the London School of Economics Institute of Global Affairs, Anne is in charge of a program on “fake news” and 21st century propaganda.
-The Transformation Lab focus on political and economic transformation challenges in individual countries.
-She is also a Senior Fellow of International Affairs and Agora Fellow in Residence at the Johns Hopkins School of Advanced International Studies in Washington, DC.
+She is a Senior Fellow of International Affairs and Agora Fellow in Residence at the Johns Hopkins School of Advanced International Studies in Washington, DC.

 For many years, Applebaum wrote a biweekly foreign affairs column for The Washington Post which is syndicated internationally.
 She is now a staff writer at The Atlantic.
-She is also a regular contributor to publications such as Foreign Affairs, The Guardian, Slate magazine, The New Republic, Die Welt, The Spectator, The Independent, Cicero, Gazeta Wyborcza and The New York Review of Books.
+She has been a contributor to Foreign Affairs, the New Republic and The New York Review of Books.
 She was formerly a member of The Washington Post’s editorial board; foreign and deputy editor of the Spectator magazine; and political editor of the Evening Standard.
 From 1988 – 1991 she covered the collapse of communism as Warsaw correspondent for The Economist.

 Anne attended Yale University and was a Marshall Scholar at the London School of Economics and St. Antony’s College, Oxford.